The best way to deal with being called antisemitic is to be prepared for it.

 Under this definition, pro-Palestinian speech or advocacy effectively and immediately becomes antisemitic.
 Jewish advocates for Palestinian rights or critics of the Israeli government are similarly disparaged as self-hating Jews.
 As absurd as that is, it explains both our confusion and our caution.

-A better, more useful definition of antisemitism is contained in The Jerusalem Declaration on Antisemitism (JDA) notes Daniel Levy, the President of the US-Middle East Project (USMEP).
-Written by scholars of Jewish and Middle Eastern history, antisemitism and the Holocaust, the JDA explains antisemitism in a way that allows for continuing dialogue and debate around the question of Israel and Palestine, he says
+A more useful definition of antisemitism is contained in The Jerusalem Declaration on Antisemitism (JDA) notes Daniel Levy, a British–Israeli who has served as an Israeli peace negotiator, is one of the founders of J Street (a liberal Zionist advocacy group) and the current President of the US-Middle East Project (USMEP).
+Written by scholars of Jewish and Middle Eastern history, antisemitism and the Holocaust, the JDA explains antisemitism in a way that allows for continuing dialogue and debate around the question of Israel and Palestine, he says.

-In effect, the JDA asserts that if you are advocating for the “Palestinian demand for justice, opposing Zionism, comparing Israel with other historical cases including settler colonialism or apartheid, calling for boycott, divestment and sanctions, and arguing for a variety of constitutional arrangements for Jews and Palestinians” you are not being antisemitic.
+According to the JDA, you are not being antisemitic simply by advocating for the “Palestinian demand for justice, opposing Zionism, comparing Israel with other historical cases including settler colonialism or apartheid, calling for boycott, divestment and sanctions, and arguing for a variety of constitutional arrangements for Jews and Palestinians”.

 Nevertheless, in the current climate, it’s almost inevitable that you will be accused of antisemitism or self-hate if you choose to criticise the Israeli government’s behaviour or publicly advocate for Palestinian rights.

 The best strategy is to be prepared and to stay calm when the accusations start flying.
 It is also perfectly sensible to think carefully about where and how you engage in advocacy if your employer or your clients are pro-Israel.
 Finally, when you do speak, speak from a position of knowledge that comes from credible sources.
-Don’t get caught out by spreading misinformation or quoting an actual antisemite.
-On that last one, it won’t matter whether the quote is controversial or thoughtful or powerful or considered.
-It will be tainted by association and take your argument with it.
+Don’t get caught out by spreading misinformation or quoting actual antisemites.
+It won’t matter whether that particular quote is thoughtful or not.
+It will be tainted by association and you with it.
+It’s also unnecessary because there are many very credible critics of the state of Israel, not least highly respected Israeli/Jewish scholars.
 Finally, there’s no point talking to people who don’t want to listen.
 You cannot change their minds.
 Talk to the ones willing to see, listen, understand and take action.